rockingrohit9639/project-zone/README.md

  # Solution

-Project-Zone Web-App suggests the user about the projects he/she can create based on the skills he/she can choose Like if we learn some new tech, we always search for beginner node projects, beginner projects, and so on, and this, we have to explore a lot on google or YouTube to get the project.
-So, if we have all these projects in one place it will be very much easy for a developer beginner to find project ideas like we are finding difficulty in finding a project at this time and searching for projects ideas online We can have the categories from beginner to startup level project ideas we can have an option for signed-in users to add a new project if he wants and it can be further improved.
+Project-Zone web-app suggests the user about the projects he/she can create based on the skills he/she can choose.
+Like if we learn some new tech, we always search for beginner projects in node, intermediate projects in ReactJs, and so on.
+For this, we have to explore a lot on google and YouTube to get the projects.
+So, if we have all these projects in one place it will be very much easy for a developer beginner to find project ideas.
+We have the categories from beginner to startup level project ideas we have an option to add a new project.
+Our app is in its initial stage, we will improve it a lot.
 <hr>

 ## Frameworks & Tools